Motion-induced blindness: Perceptual filling-in

 Hsu et al. (2004) compared MIB to a similar phenomenon of perceptual filling-in (PFI), which likewise reveals a striking dissociation between the percept and the sensory input.
 They describe both as visual attributes which are perceived in a certain region of the visual field regardless of being in the background (in the same manner as colour, brightness or texture) thus inducing target disappearance.
-They argue that because in both MIB and PFI the disappearance; or the incorporation of the background motion stimuli; becomes more profound with an increase in eccentricity, decrease in contrast and when perceptual grouping with other stimuli is controlled for; the two illusions are very likely to be a result of intermutual processes.
+They argue that because in both MIB and PFI the disappearance, or the incorporation of the background motion stimuli, becomes more profound with an increase in eccentricity, with a decrease in contrast, and when perceptual grouping with other stimuli is controlled for.
+The two illusions are very likely to be a result of intermutual processes.
 Since MBI and PFI show to be structurally similar, it seems plausible that MIB can be a phenomenon responsible for completing missing information across the blind spot and scotomas where motion is involved.